FernandoFrali/my-nvim-config/README.md

-# My Configs (fernandofrali - MacOSX)
+# My Configs (fernandofrali - MacOSX, Manjaro, W11)

 This is my nvim configs that I usually update with new plugins and keybinds.
 Be free to use if you like!

-_I only have tested on MacOS, so I can't guarantee that this works on Linux/Windows too._
+_I use this on MacOS, so I can't guarantee that this works 100% on Linux/Windows too, but I've installed nvim with these configs on Windows 11 and Linux Manjaro._

 ## Warnings:
 - this folder goes on your ~/.config folder (or `%LOCALAPPDATA%\nvim` on Windows) **